 You use a brand style guide to answer questions like:

-- Your logo guidelines – Logo sizes, acceptable color variations, and clear space rule.
+- Your logo guidelines – Logo sizes, acceptable color variations, and clear space rules.

-- Brand color palette – Which colors you use where.
+- Brand color palette – Which colors do you use where.

 - The HEX values of your chosen colors – Their color chart codes.

 - Your brand’s style of voice and writing – Serious and formal or informal and fun.

 By answering these essential questions, you pre-equip yourself with a reliable reference guide, one you can use to create an effective marketing strategy that strengthens your brand image.